acommitteeoflunatics/kowm-core/README.md

-## Introduction

-Having searched for many years for a usable Linux window manager that both appealed to my sense of aesthetics and had at least some of the features I feel necessary for a 'proper' WM; I only came across one which [at least partially] fit the bill. `Mavosxwm` was the creation of `Martin Vollrathson` and hadn't been updated in any way for a long time at that point.
-After obtaining permission from him, I forked Mavosxwm to use in the creation of `koWm`.
-I will be keeping the tabbed interface, the theming mechanism, and most of the event-handling code; but I believe a change of language is in order before implementing additions and changes to the existing codebase.
-My first thoughts were to use Python as my base language; now I'm leaning towards something Ruby-flavored.
-To build this wm I have decided to, first, build a set of six of a final twelve desktop libraries so that I may make this window manager as extensible as it cares to be.
-It will be named `koWm` [ sounds like kohm or comb ] and will be the first application built using the `kobol` collection of libraries found at libs/kobol.

 ## kowm
-`koWm`, a modular and extensible window manager for Xorg based on xcb rather than the archaic xlib.
+kowm ( /kōm/ ) never wanted to be anything more when she grew up than the only X window manager that even I would take home to Mom. kowm has decided that 'extensible simplicity' is the wave of the future; and we tend to agree.

+## kowm-core
+kowm-core is made up of six modular desktop libraries; five handle the basic features that make for a beautifully simple window manager and the sixth is a framework for building, attaching, and manipulating new modular extensions.
+Since speed is of the essence here, we're planning on writing kowm-core in C++.
 ## Requirements
-Any installation will require, at a bare minimum, the first 6 'core' kobol libraries:
+Any kowm installation will require, at a bare minimum, the first 6 'core'
+libraries:

 -	`caprica` handles low-level window management
 -	`gemoni` handles low-level network management